Exagon-Soft/GateWays-Control/README.md

  Design Madded using React-styled plugin
  Front End handled with react and react-hokes
- Back End managed with firebase and API REST Functions
+ Back End managed with firebase and API REST Functions Fully Responsive, Movil friendly

  INSTALLATION

- 1- Merge this repo or download code
+ 1- Clone this repo or download code
  2- Go to gw-controll folder
  3- Run "NPM install" within a terminal